zieglerk/python-tutorials/README.md

 Pandas is a Python package providing fast, flexible, and expressive data structures designed to make working with “relational” or “labeled” data both easy and intuitive

 ### matplotlib
 Matplotlib is a Python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms.
+Here's a short [introduction](http://pbpython.com/effective-matplotlib.html).

 ### keras
 Keras is a high-level neural networks API, written in Python and capable of running on top of either TensorFlow or Theano.
 It was developed with a focus on enabling fast experimentation.
 Being able to go from idea to result with the least possible delay is key to doing good research.